Greece › Crete Travel Guide

 What is the best way to get to Crete?

 Travelers can arrive to Crete by both airplane and ferry.
 All three of the island’s airports (Heraklion, Chania, and Sitia) serve frequent flights from Athens International Airport; the trip takes about an hour, and tickets are moderately priced.
-(Book far in advance to get better prices.)
-Direct flights from many other cities across Europe are available to Heraklion and Chania during the busy summer travel season.
+(Book far in advance to get the best prices.)
+Direct flights from many cities across Europe are available to Heraklion and Chania from May to October.

 If coming from any island in the Cyclades, arriving by ferry is the best (and often only) option.
 Five ports on Crete’s northern coast (Heraklion, Chania, Sitia, Rethymno, & Agios Nikolaos) connect the island with ports across the Aegean, with additional and more frequent routes in the spring, summer, and early fall.
-Year-round crossings from Athens to Heraklion and Chania ports are available as well, though the crossing takes around 10 hours and costs not much less than flying.
-Still, many travelers prefer to avoid the airport hassle, book a bunk cabin on a night ferry, and sleep most of the crossing away.
+Year-round crossings from Athens to Heraklion and Chania ports are available as well, though the crossing takes around 10 hours and costs little less than flying.
+Still, many travelers prefer to avoid the airport hassle, book a bunk cabin on a night ferry, and sleep away most of the crossing.

 What cities have direct flights to Crete?

-All airports in Crete serve frequent daily flights from Athens and other domestic airports.
+All airports in Crete serve frequent daily flights to and from Athens.
 The Heraklion airport serves seasonal direct flights from many cities across Europe, plus Israel and Abu Dhabi; the Chania airport serves seasonal flights from across Europe and from Israel; and the Sitia airport serves domestic flights only.
 There are no direct flights from the United States to Crete.
-Most flights originating in the U.S. and connecting through Europe will arrive in Heraklion.
+Most flights originating in the U.S. and connecting through Europe (London, Paris, Amsterdam, Frankfurt, and Rome are the most popular) will arrive in Heraklion.

 What are the best months to visit Crete?

 Crete is one of Greece’s best year-round destinations, but the best time to go will depend on what you want to do there.
-The most ideal time for sightseeing in Crete is in spring and fall, when there’s little chance of rain, the weather remains warm by northern European standards, and crowds are thinner than in the height of summer.
-Though Crete reliably sees warm, sunny weather from mid-May to early October, the warmest months in Crete are July and August, and Crete’s beaches are at their best during this time, when the sun is hot and the sea water is ideal for swimming.
+The most ideal time for sightseeing in Crete is spring and fall, when there’s little chance of rain, the weather remains warm by northern European standards, and crowds are thinner than in the height of summer.
+Though Crete reliably sees warm, sunny weather from mid-May to mid-October, the warmest times in Crete are late June, July, August, and early September and Crete’s beaches are at their best during this time, when the sun is hot and the sea water is ideal for swimming.
 Summer is also peak tourist season in Crete and the ideal time for island hopping in the Aegean, as the greatest number of ferry routes are available during this time – though hotel rates will also be at their peak.

 To save money, visit Crete in the shoulder season (especially May into early June, and late September into early October), hotel rates aren’t quite so high.
 The very best month to visit Crete is May, which offers weather that’s ideal for both beaches and sightseeing, good island-hopping, and lower prices.